kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Use AWS SAM to migrate and deploy the company's web services to API Gateway.
 * Import their Swagger or OpenAPI definitions to API Gateway using the AWS Console.
 * Use CodeDeploy to migrate and deploy the company's web services to API Gateway.
-Correct

 You can use the API Gateway Import API feature to import a REST API from an external definition file into API Gateway.
 Currently, the Import API feature supports OpenAPI v2.0 and OpenAPI v3.0 definition files.
 You can update an API by overwriting it with a new definition or merge a definition with an existing API.
 You specify the options using a mode query parameter in the request URL.
 You can paste a Swagger API definition in the AWS Console to create a new API and populate it with the resources and methods from your Swagger or OpenAPI definition, just as shown below:

 You can also import your Swagger definition through the AWS CLI and SDKs.
-Hence, the correct answer in this scenario is to import their Swagger or OpenAPI definitions to API Gateway using the AWS Console.
+* Hence, the correct answer in this scenario is to import their Swagger or OpenAPI definitions to API Gateway using the AWS Console.
 Using CodeDeploy to migrate and deploy the company’s web services to API Gateway is incorrect because using CodeDeploy alone is not enough to deploy new custom APIs.
 This is mainly used in conjunction with AWS SAM where you can add deployment preferences to manage the way traffic is shifted during an AWS Lambda application deployment.
 Using AWS SAM to migrate and deploy the company’s web services to API Gateway is incorrect.
 Although using AWS SAM is the preferred way to deploy your serverless application, it is not the easiest way to import the Swagger API definitions file.
 As mentioned above, you can simply import Swagger or OpenAPI files directly to AWS.
 Creating models and templates for request and response mappings based on the company’s API definitions is incorrect because this is primarily done for API Gateway integration to other services and not for importing API definitions file.